 Ozone is an inorganic gas molecule that is naturally formed through the interaction of ultraviolet light and oxygen (O2).
 When high-energy UV light interacts with molecular oxygen (O2), it breaks the oxygen molecules apart by forming two oxygen atoms.
 Those individual atoms then bond with the remaining oxygen molecules to form O3 (a bond of three oxygen atoms).

 I first heard about ozone in high school, in the context of how greenhouse gasses caused a hole in the ozone layer (a part of the earth’s atmosphere that shields us from the sun’s ultraviolet radiation).

 It wasn’t until a few years ago that I stumbled across ozone again, this time as a disinfectant for swimming pools and tubs.
-In fact, the cold plunge I use to enjoy the benefits of regular cold exposure uses ozone together with UV light and a mechanical filter to keep the water clean and sanitary.
+In fact, the cold plunge tub I use to enjoy the health benefits of ice bathing uses ozone together with UV light and a mechanical filter to keep the water clean and sanitary.